plechi/trace.js/README.md

     </body>
 </html>
 ```
-Now all errors were POSTed to the tracer.php script.
+Now all errors were sent to the `tracer.php` script.

 You can modify this in `trace.js`: